Photo and Video Posts on the IndieWeb

 u-photo is probably in order.
 (The same goes for

 u-video, by the way.)

 Also, the image doesn’t have to be inside

-e-content is going to be treated as the image’s “caption”—again, think Instagram—most parsers will actually remove it from the HTML.
+e-content, which they’ll then treat as the image’s “caption”—again, think Instagram.
 (No worries, the image itself is still going to be displayed, typically below the, uh, “caption.”
-Like, that’s why it’s removed from the content.)
+Like, that’s why it’s removed from the content, to avoid duplicate images.)

 (Here, too, I’ve always had my